Would you like to learn how to write music?

 The main components or elements of a musical composition are the:

-But, since a melody is quite dependent on rhythm to be interesting, it's included so to say.
-So, actually only two out of the elements above are the most basic of a piece; Melody (with rhythm) and Chords.
+But, since a melody is dependent on rhythm to be interesting, it's included, so to say.
+So, actually, only two of the elements above are the most basic of a piece.
+Melody (with rhythm) and Harmony or Chords.

-This means that if you just compose a nice melody and find chords that fit, you can arrange your composition in any possible way!
+This means that if you just compose a melody and find chords that fit, that's all you need to arrange your composition in any possible way!

-The first 3 lessons below, in how to write music for beginners, will through exercises teach you:
+The first 3 lessons in how to write music for beginners below, will through exercises teach you:

 Sounds good?
 So without further ado, let's get started!
 Click on any of the links to go to the lesson: